-A Book Review of 'Mental Health & the Christian'
+A Book Review of 'Mental Health & the Christian' (by the Editor)

 Secular humanism has made great inroads into every strand of society and has enjoyed significant success in removing reference to God and His Word within most societies throughout the world; this is most noticeable within academia and the UK judicial system, where previously held moral standards have been all but decimated.
 Laws that once reflected and upheld the moral principles of God’s Law have been replaced with manmade laws that reflect corrupted human thinking and are accommodating to the vilest of sins.
 Those who dare to proclaim God’s moral standards as set forth in His Word are currently being legislated against and Christians who do not conform and hold firmly to biblical standards are often subjected to abuse and even treated as common criminals.

 Sadly, humanistic philosophies have been imbibed by many Christians and as a consequence, erroneous psychological philosophies are infiltrating churches that were previously sound in doctrine and practice.
 How any church that professes adherence to New Testament and Reformed teachings can permit humanistic psychological therapies and interventions to be promoted within their churches is extremely difficult to comprehend; when humanistic ideologies become acceptable, it will quite naturally follow that Christians will end up doing that which is right in their own eyes, which is very much in keeping with God denying humanistic philosophies.